fwilleke80/com_audioarchive/README.md

 - Public filters and result columns
 - Playback and download settings
 - Clip detail-page fields
+- Detail-page download visibility
+- Joomla user groups allowed to use detail-page downloads

-The same configuration is also available through Joomla's Global Configuration component settings.
+The same component configuration is also available through Joomla's Global Configuration.

 ### Dashboard and system check